Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 He should be well aware that all this happened precisely because so many Catholics were led by Francis’ recent predecessors into errors and heresy.
 Without the apparent prestige of Rome, the conciliar revolution would not have been as it has been.
 Mr Hall and others might object that the Catholics of those generations should have known better, and not accepted errors: we agree that they should have refused to accept error, but it would be begging the question to draw further conclusions on the topic from this.
 It also does not prove either side of the wager.

-He might object that they should have been wiser about a proper understanding of our relationship to the Roman Pontiff and the exercise of the magisterium; but again, the proper relationship is precisely what must be proved before making such an argument.
+He might object that they should have been wiser about a proper understanding of our relationship to the Roman Pontiff and the exercise of the magisterium; but again, what that proper relationship is must be established before making such an argument – especially if one is arguing for a “rethinking” of this relationship.

 Third, as we’ve already seen, it would be rash to submit to a doubtful pope – which is why the axiom holds that “a doubtful pope is no pope.”
 If a man were to usurp this exalted office, he may or may not teach and govern in accordance with the faith – but he would not be protected by the papal prerogatives and the general doctrinal providence of the Church of Rome.
 It would therefore be rash to treat such a man as if he was so protected – and yet this is precisely what is entailed in acting as though Francis is the pope.